PromyLOPh/eumel/artifacts.rst

 `ERGOS diskset`_
     SHard 5.2g, EUMEL 1.8.7 (Urlader 1523) for IBM PC on 1.2M disks, dated 1990
     and several printer packets from 1988 and 1989 on 360k floppies.
+L3_
+    Install media for L3 v2.1 and v2.2, as well as drivers and utils.

 Applications
 ^^^^^^^^^^^^